User Guide

 The SidecarT board can be configured to create an empty writable floppy image to create our own content or have a blank floppy image to copy files from the Atari ST.

-After selecting the option Emulate Floppy image from microSD in Read-Write mode, the first entry in the selection menu will be < CREATE A BLANK FLOPPY IMAGE >.
+After selecting the option [F] - Format a floppy image .
 Select this option and the SidecarT board will prompt for several parameters:

 • Size [1]-SS/DD (360KB), [2]-DS/DD (720KB), [3]-HD (1.44MB): Select the size of the floppy image to create.